-As a registered broker-dealer, we are subject to the requirements of the Uniform Net Capital Rule (Rule 15c3-1) under the Securities Exchange Act of 1934.
-As a member firm of FINRA, we are subject to FINRA's capital requirements, which are substantially the same as Rule 15c3-1.
+As a registered broker-dealer, we are subject to the requirements of the Uniform Net Capital Rule ("Rule 15c3-1") under the Securities Exchange Act of 1934.
+As a member firm of FINRA and as an introducing broker registered with the NFA, we are subject to FINRA's and the CFTC's capital requirements, respectively, both of which are substantially the same as Rule 15c3-1.
 Rule 15c3-1 provides for an "alternative net capital requirement," which we have elected.
 Regulations require that minimum net capital, as defined, be equal to the greater of \$1.5 million or 2% of aggregate debit items arising from client balances.
 FINRA may impose certain restrictions, such as restricting withdrawals of equity capital, if a member firm were to fall below a certain threshold or fail to meet minimum net capital requirements.
+As of March 31, 2024, we had excess net capital available to remit dividends to RJF, some of which may be remitted without prior regulatory approval and the remainder may be remitted in conformity with all required regulatory rules or approvals.
 The following table presents our net capital position.

-\$ in millions I
+\$ in millions March 31 March 31, 2024

 (Alternative Method elected)

-Net capital as a percent of aggregate debit items 42.9 %
+Net capital as a percent of aggregate debit items 33.5 %

-Net capital \$ 1,271
+Net capital \$ 993

 Less: required net capital (59)

-Excess net capital \$ 1,212
+Excess net capital \$ 934